HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 private val outputVectorization = vectorization.second
 ```

-This vectorization will be used in multiple places to ensure the correct training of the program and the production of the resulting C program.
+This vectorization will be used in multiple places to ensure the correct training of the program and the production of the resulting C program:

 ```
 CoreModuleType.ProgramGenerator to { environment ->